upstash/rag-chat/examples/nextjs/server-actions/README.md

 # RAGChat with Nuxt.js Example

-This project demonstrates how to implement RAGChat (Retrieval-Augmented Generation Chat) using Nuxt.js.
-For easy message management, we also use the Vercel AI-SDK.
-This is fully optional and simplifies our example.
+This project demonstrates how to implement RAGChat (Retrieval-Augmented Generation Chat) using Next.js server actions.

 ## Getting started